streatorward/hello-world/README.md

 My first respository.

 Hello, my name is Streator Ward and I am a new student at Nss.
-I enjoy plying golf, reading, and spending weekend with my girlfriend.
+I enjoy playing golf, reading, and spending the weekends with my girlfriend.